matthew-brett/barts-setup/barts_setup.md

 ![Switcher icons - video](images/switcher_video.png)

 * Disable the IPAD camera by unchecking the "Built-in Camera".
 * Enable PROCLAIM OUTPUT.
-Do this by making sure that Switcher Cast is running on the IPAD, and that Proclaim is "On Air".
-In Switcher on the IPAD, you should see "Display 1 on Saint's Macbook Pro" and "Display 2 on Saint's Macbook Pro".
+Making sure that Switcher Cast is running on the MACBOOK, and that Proclaim is "On Air" (see above).
+In Switcher Studio on the IPAD, you should see "Display 1 on Saint's Macbook Pro" and "Display 2 on Saint's Macbook Pro".
 Enable Display 2.
-You should see the PROCLAIM OUTPUT appearing in various preview panels on the left of the Switcher interface.
+You should see the PROCLAIM OUTPUT appearing in various preview panels on the left of the Switcher Studio interface.
 * Enable IPHONE 12 — run Switcher Cast on IPHONE 12, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA", go to IPAD Switcher Interface, and select "iPhone (2)".
 Wave in front of the IPHONE 12 camera to confirm you can see